Storidge/cio-faq/README.md

-# FAQ
+# Frequently Asked Questions

-Find answers and general information quickly about getting started with Storidge CIO.
-This FAQ is a work in progress designed to answer questions our users most frequently ask.
+Find information and get started with Storidge CIO.
+Get answers quickly by entering keywords in the search bar above.

 [General](/general.md)